praetoriandigital/cub-java/README.md

   }
 ```

-To start SP-initiated login application must:
+To start SP-initiated login, the application must:
-1) Use URL from SsoOption object
+1) Use a URL from SsoOption object
-2) Add site get parameter with site UID value to this URL
+2) Add site GET parameter with site UID value to this URL
 3) Redirect the user to created URL (or just put a link on a page)

 For example